Sophos Firewall configuration

 Step-by-step integration process

-- On Windows NPS: create or edit a Network Policy.
-Condition: Windows Groups -> add the AD group for RADIUS auth.
-Constraints -> EAP types as required (for VPN often MS-CHAP v2 or PEAP).
+- On Windows NPS, create or edit a Network Policy.
+For the condition, add the AD group you want for RADIUS auth.
+For constraints, use the EAP types you need.
+For VPN, that is often MS-CHAP v2 or PEAP.

-- On Sophos: Authentication > Servers > Add > RADIUS.
-Fill name, IP, secret and ports.
-Save.
+- On Sophos, go to Authentication > Servers > Add > RADIUS.
+Fill in the name, IP, secret and ports, then save.

-- On Sophos: create any firewall rules permitting traffic from the relevant zone to the NPS server if they are on separate networks.
+- Create any firewall rules that permit traffic from the relevant zone to the NPS server if they sit on separate networks.

 - Test with a low-risk user account.